SlyFabi/VfioUsbManager/README.md

 # Setup
 ## Building
-You need mono for building this project.
+You need the following dependencies:
+> mono, nuget

 On Linux run:
-> xbuild /p:Configuration=Release VfioUsbManager.sln
+> ./build.sh

 On Windows open VfioUsbManager.sln in Visual Studio and build it from there.